CONSELF/conself-docs/content/manual/account.md

 #### CREDITS

 With the subscription the user obtains a certain number of credits.
 Since each credit represents 1 CPU/hour of usage of CONSELF hardware resources, it is not possible to use the web application without a subscription activated.
-The credits calculation only starts when the proces is actually submitted and in *RUNNING* status - so the whole settings phase has absolutely no influence on the amount of credits used.
+The credits calculation only starts when the process is actually submitted and in *RUNNING* status - so the whole settings phase has absolutely no influence on the amount of credits used.

 {{% notice info %}}
 In case the process returns an ERROR message, the credits used are not charged to the user balance.